-Healthy Fats - We tend to associate fat with negativity.
+Healthy Fats – We tend to associate fat with negativity.
 And indeed, there are certain types of fats that are harmful to our bodies.
 However, fat is an essential part of our physical makeup and a healthy body needs certain types of fats from our diet.
-Try to incorporate unsaturated fats in your diet such as avocados, peanut butter, vegetable oils (sunflower, canola, and olive oil), nuts and seeds, and fatty fish such as salmon.
+Try to incorporate unsaturated fats in your diet.
+For example, avocados, peanut butter, vegetable oils (sunflower, canola, and olive oil), nuts and seeds, and fatty fish such as salmon.

 Dairy Products – Dairy products can be a great source of calcium and vitamin D. Women are susceptible to osteoporosis and bone fracture after menopause because estrogen levels decline.
 Our bodies not only have a harder time building and maintaining bone, but our bodies have a harder time absorbing and utilizing vitamin D and calcium.
 Therefore, it is important for women in perimenopause to supplement vitamin D and calcium, as well as to increase our intake of foods with these nutrients.

 Whole Gains – A diet that contains whole grains has been shown to reduce your risk for heart disease, diabetes, premature death, and some cancers.
 Compared to refined grains, whole grains are also better for your gut health, which can be a source of aggravation for many perimenopausal women.
 Try to ditch the white bread and sugary cereals and incorporate whole oats, whole wheat, buckwheat, barley, spelt, and quinoa into your diet.
 Consider a breakfast of yogurt and granola to have a powerful start to your day.